ggoncalves17/Digital-Twin-AI-ChatBot/README.md

 ```bash
 uv run pytest
 ```
-It will aslo be run whenever the main branch is updated.
+It will also be run whenever the main branch is updated.
 The result will appear in GitHub Actions.